Arugula, Orange, and Pomegranate Salad

 Notes

-You can buy pre-shelled pomegranate seeds in little containers in the produce section of the supermarket, or if you’re feeling industrious buy a whole pomegranate, split it apart and remove the seeds yourself.
+You can buy pre-shelled pomegranate seeds in little containers in the produce section of the supermarket, or if you’re feeling industrious, buy a whole pomegranate and remove the seeds yourself.
 It’s messy but slightly therapeutic work.
 If you have kids, lay out lots of paper on the table, put them in big t-shirts that can get messy, and let them take on this project.
-If you live in a place where it’s warm enough to do this outside—definitely go outside.
+If you live in a place where it’s warm enough to do this outside — definitely go outside.

-You can also do this in a bowl of cold water, preferably placed in the sink, which help the pomegranate seeds release from the white pithy membrane that ensconces them.
+You can also do this in a bowl of cold water, preferably placed in the sink, which helps the pomegranate seeds release from the white pithy membrane that ensconces them.

 Nutrition